top of page

 • UTIs are more common in women than in men.

-Symptoms of UTIs can vary depending on the location of the infection:
+Symptoms vary based on the location of the infection:

 • Dysuria (pain or burning sensation during urination)